carlosmalt/k_grok/exercises/optimize/sqrt.rst

 Review a patch (10 points)
 --------------------------

-Send an email to the instructor and TA reviewing the following:
+Send an email to the instructor reviewing the following:

 [PATCH] Optimize int_sqrt for small values for faster idle https://www.mail-archive.com/linux-kernel@vger.kernel.org/msg1063272.html